bogdanpwrist/RSI/README.md

 ## Storage

-JSON files are stored in `storage/<domain>.json`:
-- `storage/gmail.com.json` - All Gmail emails
-- `storage/wp.com.json` - All WP emails
-- `storage/yahoo.com.json` - Other domains

-Each entry contains:
+Each consumer writes to a dedicated PostgreSQL instance (gmail, wp, other).
+Every instance maintains an `emails` table with:
 - `address` - Email address
-- `encryptedBody` - Base64 encrypted content
+- `encrypted_body` - Base64 encrypted content
+- `domain` - Original routing domain
-- `timestamp` - Storage time
+- `created_at` - Storage timestamp

+Docker compose exposes the three databases on host ports 5433, 5434, and 5435 for direct inspection.

 ## Logging